 During the first transition year (2021–2022), the department will support four MPH degrees carried over from the Department of Global Community Health and Behavioral Sciences (GCHB).
 These degrees -- in Community Health Sciences, Health Education and Communication, Maternal and Child Health, and Nutrition -- are central components of social, behavioral, and population sciences.
 The department will also offer an MPH program in Social, Behavioral, and Population Sciences.
 For each MPH degree, students complete a total of 45 credit hours, including the schools Foundational Curriculum that provides a cross–cutting, integrated approach to the knowledge and skills relevant to public health practice.
 Health equity has become a particular focus of the entire school and promises to be interwoven throughout the curriculum.

-The department will also serve as the home of two doctoral degrees.
-The DrPH program in Social Behavioral and Population Sciences will provide advanced training for professionals in applied public health program development, evaluation, and program-relevant research in promoting community health in a global context.
-The PhD program will train experts who will advance the field of social, behavioral, and population sciences through research, development and application of theory, and teaching.
+The department will also serve as the home of a PhD in Social, Behavioral, and Population Sciences that will train experts who will advance the field of social, behavioral, and population sciences through research, development and application of theory, and teaching.
 Graduates will gain in-depth expertise necessary for a research career, and are expected to develop careers in universities, medical schools, and other higher institutions of learning as faculty members or in research organizations globally.

 Have a particular interest?
 Want to be kept up to date when programs have been approved and are available for application?
 Reach out directly to faculty whose interests align with yours!
 Our faculty are always eager to talk to both prospective and current students.
 You can also reach out to the interim chair of GCHB, Dr. David Hotchkiss, who will be happy to help connect you with a student or faculty to discuss your interests.